2021 is a fresh start in so many ways, but as always, a new year means a new round of cottage food bills!

 Forbes just published an article detailing California’s cottage food industry in its first year.
 Most notably, the research found that at least a thousand CFOs have been started already!

-UPDATE: This bill has currently been tabled, but it doesn’t look like the advocates are about to give up!
-Virginia has a new bill filed for the next legislative session (HB 135), call the “Virginia Food Freedom Act”, which is trying to go where no cottage food law has gone before!
-Its basic premise is to […]
+UPDATE: This bill was initially tabled, and has now been abandoned Virginia has a new bill filed for the next legislative session (HB 135), call the “Virginia Food Freedom Act”, which is trying to go where no cottage food law has gone before!
+Its basic premise is to allow home cooks to make any kind of… [read more]

 Can you sell homemade food?
 The short answer is… probably, if your state allows it.
 Most states have cottage food laws in place, but there are still some things you should check before getting started.